-The trimmer system allows in flight trim adjustment by rotating the trimmer wheel on the right downtube.
+The Cruze trimmer system, if applicable allows in flight trim adjustment by rotating the trimmer wheel on the right downtube.
 Rotation of the trimmer wheel clockwise raises the reflex bridles causing extra reflex in the root section of the wing.
 This causes a reduction in trim speed of 10-15 knots.
 The swage on the trimmer wire is used as a pointer on the trimmer placard.